 AirBnb seeks to create a community of owners and renters though verified reviews, professional photos and social connections.
 They’ve hired professional photographers to take high grade photos of their listings and insure property owners up to a million dollars for damages.
 Reviews are also important, with only verified visits counted.
 As a result, your reputation as a buyer and seller matters.

-Currently in 192 countries, AirBnb has actually created really extensive neighborhood guides for an increasing number of cities worldwide (I looked up SoMa where I live in SF and was quite impressed) and makes it pretty easy to filter by type of listing, so you can find shared housing (often with the owner) apartments, houses, igloos, treehouses and everything in between.
+Currently in 192 countries, AirBnb has actually created really extensive neighborhood guides for an increasing number of cities worldwide (I looked up SoMa where I live in SF and was quite impressed) and makes it pretty easy to filter by type of listing, so you can find shared housing (often with the owner), luxury apartments, houses, luxury apartment complex, igloos, treehouses and everything in between.
 Doing a brief search, there are listings for manhattan in for under $100/night, with vetted photos and far more personality than your typical chain hotel.
+The best serviced apartments in London also offer guests flexibility and freedom – you are free to come and go as you wish and have your entirely own schedule.

 The founders have a very strong design streak, and seek to offer a unique, personalized experience for each of their users.
 In fact, one of them has committed to live an entire year using solely the service for his housing.
 As a result, AirBnb probably offers the most diversified set of listings in the most cities at the most flexible price points, but the others sites offer great options as well.